haka-security/haka/doc/ref/log_alert.rst

 Logging & Alerting
 ==================

-This section introduces the Haka logging and alerting API
+This section introduces the Haka logging and alerting API.

 Log
 ---